willbryant/kitchen_sync/INSTALL.md

 Kitchen Sync needs at least one database client library to do something useful, but it will produce a separate binary for each different database, so you don't need to compile or deploy all the binaries on systems where you won't use them.

+To support this, Kitchen Sync will automatically look for those database client libraries and compile the appropriate binaries.
+If it can't find any, by default the build will stop, because this is probably going to produce a useless build of Kitchen Sync that can't actually talk to any databases; please check that you have the database client C libraries (and their header files) installed.

 Ubuntu
 ------